Creating Value In Schools

 Remember that your employer does have a responsibility for your health and wellbeing, and reasonable adjustments can be made to help manage periods of difficulty.

-4. Set priorities and boundaries
+7. Set boundaries

 Be confident in knowing your priorities and saying no when you need to.
 What really is the most important thing you need to do today, or this week?